 To see your site speed, go to Google’s PageSpeed Insights and type in your page URL.

 Your page load time is an important ranking factor for Google but also impacts your user experience and conversion rates.

 Soon this data will be available within Google Search Console, making it even easier to track and see possible problems.

-We had to include search rankings on the list of important SEO kpis.
+We had to include keyword rankings on the list of important SEO KPIs.
 But you need to look beyond simply which ranking position your website is at.